Why there is no February slump with Agile approach

 And people didn’t account for it.
 And what’s more puzzling, many don’t want to account for it going forward.

 I keep saying that Agile is the most practical and realistic approach to personal productivity.
 The opposite of woo-woo magical thinking.
 It forces you to engage with reality.
-It forces you to try things in the real world (vs. your imagination) and base your next set of actions based on these results.
+It forces you to try things in the real world (vs. your imagination) and decide on your next set of actions based on these findings.

 The feedback loop is based on you trying things in real life and seeing what happens.